Meet The Midwife - Nikita Wise

 Over the next five years, Nikita worked across multiple labor and delivery units throughout the DMV, including Sibley Memorial Hospital, The George Washington University Hospital, St. Agnes Hospital, Providence Hospital, StoneSprings Hospital Center, Upper Chesapeake Medical Center, and MedStar Montgomery Medical Center.
 During this time, she gained firsthand experience in operative births, maternal emergencies, and interdisciplinary obstetric care—knowledge that continues to inform her midwifery practice today.

-In 2020, Nikita launched The Black Doula Training, LLC, an accessible, low-cost educational program designed to increase diversity in the birthwork profession and prepare aspiring doulas for professional practice.
-Many graduates of the program have gone on to serve families in community settings and within DMV Birth Doulas’ professional network.
+In 2020, Nikita launched The Black Doula Training, an accessible educational program designed to increase diversity within the birthwork profession and prepare aspiring doulas for professional practice.
+Many graduates of the program have gone on to serve families in community settings and within professional birth support organizations throughout the country.

 These mentors evaluated her clinical skills, birth outcomes, and professional competencies, affirming her readiness to practice midwifery in community and out-of-hospital settings.